enercity/docker-nx-helper/README.md

 # docker-nx-helper

-Docker plugin to generate
+Docker plugin to generate nx projects for one or more clients by environment

-Works best with `docker-kustomize-lqt` when multiple manifests are being generated from a single build and need to be validated.

 ## Docker